-The mission of public health as defined by the Institute of Medicine report, The Future of Public Health-"fulfilling society's interest in assuring conditions in which people can be healthy"^{1(p,40)}-is very broad.
+The mission of public health as defined by the Institute of Medicine report, The Future of Public Health-"fulfilling society's interest in assuring conditions in which people can be healthy"^{1(p.40)}-is very broad.
 The conditions include many factors that might not normally be thought of as relevant to public health.
-For example, as Chapter 14 discusses, the factor most significant in determining the health of a community is its economic status: people with higher incomes tend to be healthier for a variety of reasons.
+For example, the factor most significant in determining the health of a community is its economic status: People with higher incomes tend to be healthier for a variety of reasons.
 This expansive view of public health is not new.
-Winslow's 80-year-old definition (see Chapter 1) specifically includes as part of public health's role, "the development of the social machinery which will ensure to every individual in the community a standard of living adequate for the maintenance of health."^{2(p,1)}
+Winslow's 80-year-old definition specifically includes as part of public health's role, "the development of the social machinery which will ensure to every individual in the community a standard of living adequate for the maintenance of health."^{2(p.1)}